Make-Tarkov-Great-Again/MTGA-GO/README.md

 ## Who are we, and why are we doing this?

-MTGA is a organization founded by a few Altered Escape developers.
+`Make Tarkov Great Again` (MTGA) was founded on the simple idea to do just that.

 We felt that there shouldn't just be one option for emulation and began development on MTGA.

+The server is being written in Go-lang compared to its JS/TS counter-part because, on top of its incredible performance, it encourages rethinking why things were done the way they have been for so long.

-We are developing this emulator to offer an accessible experience, that is up-to-date and easy to modify to provide the best out-of-the-box experience for casuals and enthusiasts.
+We are developing this emulator to offer the best out-of-the-box experience for casuals and enthusiasts, a simple and clean experience to not overwhelm you with anything but either playing or modifying your play experience.

 ## Community